Sunday, October 6, 2019

 In those days, a widow with only one son had little, a widow with no son was in deep trouble.
 Jesus took compassion on her and also took the opportunity to make His power evident.
 He came to the bier, and touched it saying, “Young man, I say unto thee, Arise.”
 The young man arose and began to speak; whereupon Jesus brought him to his mother.
 Not surprisingly, news of this event was spread “forth throughout all Judæa, and throughout all the region round about.”
 Like the young man, we are dead to eternity until we hear the command “… Arise.”
 If we hear and act on that command, we have eternal life, just like the young man, it starts right then!
 Eternal life doesn't start when you take your last breath, it starts when you take your first breath!
 Think through your life like it will be eternity and plan your actions accordingly.

 Also, please take note Jesus ACTED.
 He did not just tell the widow He was sorry, so very sorry; He actually did what He could to help her.
 He can do more than we can, but we can do more than we do and we can certainly do more than just talk.
-Words are very nice, but do not mean a whole lot unless they are backed by words.
+Words are very nice, but do not mean a whole lot unless they are backed by actions.

 Action, not diction, is what counts in the end.